Mariners back in the winners’ circle again, top A’s 4-3 with a chance to sweep road series

-From a lifeless six-game losing streak, including being manhandled and swept in a three-game series in San Diego to a series victory on the road over the Oakland A’s, the first-place team in the American League West, with a chance for a series sweep Wednesday afternoon.
+From a lifeless six-game losing streak, including being manhandled and swept in a three-game series in San Diego, to a series victory on the road over the Oakland A’s, the first-place team in the American League West, with a chance for a series sweep Wednesday afternoon.

 These Mariners are hardly a predictable or consistent bunch.

-With the Mariners’ bullpen missing three key relievers on the COVID-19 injured list, including closer/best pitcher Kendall Graveman, right-hander Rafael Montero, who was Seattle’s closer for about a week, continued his season-long impersonation of The Fernando Rodney Experience.
+With the Mariners’ bullpen having three key relievers on the COVID-19 injured list, including closer/best pitcher Kendall Graveman, that left right-hander Rafael Montero, who was Seattle’s closer for about a week, to continue his season-long impersonation of The Fernando Rodney Experience.

-Asked to close out a one-run lead in the bottom of the ninth, Montero couldn’t help but make manager Scott Servais chew threw his mask and Mariners fans to fire their remotes at the television.
+Asked to close out a one-run lead in the bottom of the ninth, Montero couldn’t help but make Seattle manager Scott Servais chew threw his mask and Mariners fans to fire their remotes at the television.

-After getting two quick outs, he allowed back-to-back singles to put the tying and winning run on base.
-Disaster deja vu permeated the old Oakland Coliseum and the partially-filled stands, fueling the cacophony of artificial noisemakers used by fans.
+After getting two quick outs, he allowed back-to-back singles to put the tying and winning runs on base.
+Disaster deja vu for the Mariners permeated the old Oakland Coliseum and the partially-filled stands, fueling the cacophony of artificial noisemakers used by fans.

 But Montero calmly got up 0-2 on Seth Brown and coaxed an easy ground ball back to the mound.
-Instead of throwing it to first base, Montero, not wanting to test his wandering command in the field, sprinted to first with ball in glove, tagging first base himself to finish a 4-3 Mariners’ victory.
+Instead of throwing it to first base, Montero, not wanting to test his wandering command, sprinted to first with ball in glove, tagging first base himself to finish a 4-3 Mariners’ victory.

-“Obviously with the players we’ve lost to the COVID-IL, some guys are in some different roles,” manager Scott Servais said.
+“Obviously, with the players we’ve lost to the COVID-IL, some guys are in some different roles,” Servais said.

 That Montero even got the chance for his sixth save was all due to Mitch Haniger.
 The Mariners’ best player in 2021 added to the reasons why by saving the game in the bottom of the eighth.
-With lefty Anthony Misiewicz continuing to struggle and Tom Murphy’s ill-advised and wayward throw to third base leading to a run scored, Haniger sprinted down a hard-fit fly ball to deep right-center, making a fantastic catch to end an inning that seemed destined to doom Seattle.
+With left-hander Anthony Misiewicz continuing to struggle and catcher Tom Murphy’s ill-advised and wayward throw to third base leading to a run scored, Haniger sprinted down a hard-hit fly ball to deep right-center, making a fantastic catch to end an inning that seemed destined to doom Seattle.

-“Miz and Monty have been struggling a little bit, but I can’t say enough about the games-saving catch Haniger made, that was a heck of a player and it doesn’t really get any better than that,” Servais said.
+“Miz and Monty have been struggling a little bit, but I can’t say enough about the game-saving catch Haniger made.
+That was a heck of a play and it doesn’t really get any better than that,” Servais said.
 “It’s a good team win after this road trip started a little rough in San Diego.
 It’s nice to see the guys bounce back.
 Young players do that.
 We just want to stay in the present, don’t look back, don’t look too far forward.
 Our guys are doing that right now.”

 It wasn’t just Haniger’s defense.
-Centerfielder Kyle Lewis made a difficult running catch on deep fly ball to dead center off the bat of Ramon Laureano.
+Center fielder Kyle Lewis made a difficult running catch on deep fly ball to dead center off the bat of Ramon Laureano.
 It saved at least two runs.

-The past few seasons, Seattle’s outfield defense has been often filled with at least one converted infielder or utility player and sometimes two.
+The past few seasons, Seattle’s outfield has been often filled with at least one converted infielder or utility player and sometimes two.
 Now they are rolling out true outfielders and it’s noticeable from a defensive standpoint.

-“It has been night and day difference than what we’ve seen here the last couple years,” Servais said.
-“We knew it was gonna take time to get them all out there and get them healthy, but the difference they make … those are huge outs in a Major League game and they really pick up your pitching staff.
+“It has been a night-and-day difference than what we’ve seen here the last couple years,” Servais said.
+“We knew it was gonna take time to get them all out there and get them healthy, but the difference they make … those are huge outs in a major-league game and they really pick up your pitching staff.
 It’s great to see.”

 Seattle got a solid, but shorter than desired start from rookie Logan Gilbert as he continues to adjust to life at baseball’s highest level.